PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies: Results

 \subsection{Accuracy Analysis}

 To rigorously evaluate the accuracy of PP-GWAS, it was essential to conduct a comparative analysis against the well-established unencrypted plaintext GWAS algorithm, REGENIE.
-Using Pearson's r-square coefficient as a measure for accuracy between the negative log of the p-values, PP-GWAS demonstrated robust performance on real-world datasets.
-Specifically, it achieved an r-square value of 1.00 for both the Bladder Cancer Risk dataset, and the Age-Related Macular Degeneration (AMD) dataset.
+Using Pearson's r-square coefficient as a measure for accuracy between the negative $\textrm{log}$ of the p-values, PP-GWAS demonstrated robust performance on real-world datasets.
+Specifically, the Pearson correlation of $-\log_{10}(p)$ between our method and REGENIE across both datasets was $r^2=0.999999\sim 1.00$ (df $= M-2$), $P\sim 0$, 95\% CI $[0.999999,\,1.00]$, where $M$ is the number of SNPs.
 These outcomes, illustrating high correlation with the plaintext benchmarks, are detailed in Figure \ref{fig:both-r-squares}.
-This comparison underscores the capability of PP-GWAS to maintain genetic association analysis accuracy while ensuring data privacy.
+This comparison highlights the capability of PP-GWAS to maintain genetic association analysis accuracy while ensuring data privacy.